effypelayotran/Grav-Nav-RL-Multiplayer/README.md

 Simulate 2D orbital maneuvers using **Reinforcement Learning (PPO)**, featuring dynamic visualizations, and customizable training and testing setups.

-Test your PPO ship model in a multi-ship orbital simulations, to see if your ship is the last one standing.
+**Test your PPO ship model in a multi-ship orbital simulations**, to see if your ship _is the last one standing._

 ## 🎮 How To Run Multiplayer Game Locally